Program Overview

 Credits 30

-Program Length The program can be completed in one year if enrolled full-time, but students must complete program within 5 years
+Program Length The program can be completed in 1.5 years (including summer or winter) if attending full-time; program should be completed within 5 years.

 Modality In-person